NativeScript/docs-v7/tutorial/ng-chapter-2.md

 - **App_Resources**: This folder contains platform-specific resources such as icons, splash screens, and configuration files.
 The NativeScript CLI takes care of injecting these resources into the appropriate places in the `platforms` folder when you execute `tns run`.
 - **pages**: This folder, specific to the Groceries app, contains the code to build your app's pages.
 Each page is made up of a TypeScript file, an optional HTML file, and an optional set of CSS files.
 The Groceries app starts with two folders for its two pages, a login page, and a list page.
-- **shared**: This folder, also specific to the Groceries app, contains any files you need to share between NativeScript apps and Angular-2-built web apps.
+- **shared**: This folder, also specific to the Groceries app, contains any files you need to share between NativeScript apps and Angular-built web apps.
 For Groceries this includes a few classes for talking to backend services, some model objects, and a `config.ts` file used to share configuration variables like API keys.
 We’ll discuss the `shared` folder, as well as code sharing between native apps and web apps, in detail in [chapter 3](ng-chapter-3).
 - **app.css**: This file contains global styles for your app.
 We'll dig into app styling in [chapter 2](ng-chapter-2).
 - **app.component.ts**: The primary Angular component that drives your application.
 For now the file has a simple hello world example that we’ll look at momentarily.
 - **app.module.ts**: This file contains the main configuration for your application.
 You’ll be adding new entries here as you progress through this tutorial.
-- **main.ts**: The starting point of Angular 2 applications—web and native.
+- **main.ts**: The starting point of Angular applications—web and native.

 To get a sense of how a NativeScript app actually starts up, let’s explore the first few files.

-## 2.2: Starting up
+## 2.3: Starting up

-The first few files you run in a NativeScript app look almost identical to [the first few files you run in an Angular 2 web app](https://angular.io/docs/ts/latest/quickstart.html).
+The first few files you run in a NativeScript app look almost identical to [the first few files you run in an Angular web app](https://angular.io/docs/ts/latest/quickstart.html).
 Let’s start with `main.ts` as that’s the first file executed.
 Open your `app/main.ts` file; you should see the code below:

 ``` JavaScript
 import { platformNativeScriptDynamic } from "nativescript-angular/platform";